 According to reports released by research institutions, the changing global environment and the rise of social enterprises are transforming the labor market and altering the landscape in human capital.
 For example, employers have to recruit through a wider range of channels, provide more comprehensive training, and offer more flexible and more competitive benefit and compensation packages.
 LITE-ON is aware of the importance of the current transformation.
 For recruitment, we have started exploring talent through industry-academia cooperation in addition to the conventional recruitment channels.
 Please see 6.3 Supporting Internships for more details.
 The training system is built on four tiers, new employees, field of training, level of authority, and self development.
 The learning blueprint consists of 12 modules aimed at helping employees to improve and adapt to a company's constantly changing social role.
 Please see Human Capital Development for more details.

-Corporate Governance ▸
+Sustainable Governance ▸